scchess/Giraffe/README.md

 * The Makefile contains -march=native.
 If you want to do a compile that also runs on older CPUs, change it to something else.
 * Only GCC 4.8 or later is supported for now.
 Intel C/C++ Compiler can be easily supported by just changing compiler options.
 MSVC is not supported due to use of GCC intrinsics.
 Patches welcomed to provide alternate code path for MSVC.
 Clang is not supported due to lack of OpenMP.
 * Tested on Linux (GCC 4.9), OS X (GCC 4.9), Windows (MinGW-W64 GCC 5.1).
 GCC versions earlier than 4.8 are definitely NOT supported, due to broken regex implementation in libstdc++.
+* Giraffe uses Torch for training.
+It can be built with or without Torch.
+Torch is not required if you just want to play against it.
+See the HAS_TORCH flag in Makefile.

 ## Training ##
 Training Giraffe is a multi-step process that will take more than a week on a quad core machine if you want the highest quality results.
 Using a higher core count machine is recommended (about 3 days on a 20 cores Haswell Xeon).